 Her Majesty's Revenue and Customs (HMRC) is the UK government's tax authority.
-HMRC is generally responsible for collecting taxes, protecting the UK borders against illegal activities, and ensuring that employers pay minimum wage.
+HMRC is generally responsible for collecting taxes, protecting the UK borders against illegal activities, and ensuring employers pay minimum wage.
 In addition to all these responsibilities, HMRC is working with FCA to investigate money laundering offenses.
 HMRC produces legislation to combat financial crime, and regulations are aiming to launder money within these regulations.
 HMRC institutions also aim to reduce the threat of money laundering.
-For example, to verify the identity of customers, follow the details of the transactions performed, and have a responsible person within the organization oversee the AML regulations.
+For example, to verify customers' identity, follow the details of the transactions performed, and have a responsible person within the organization oversee the AML regulations.
 It has also made it imperative for financial institutions in the UK to submit a report on suspicious transactions detected.

 National Crime Agency (NCA)